Jiahui-Gu/AutoCarry/README.md

 ## Run steps

-Send the following to the GitHub Copilot Agent:
+### Send the following to the GitHub Copilot Agent

-`Please read the prompt.txt in your workspace and follow the steps described there`
+`Please read the AutoCarryPrompt.txt in your workspace and follow the steps described there`